HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 1

-Pursuant to a lease modification dated August 23, 2017, between the Borough and the HHSC, the following may be admitted general membership into the club:
+Pursuant to a lease modification dated August 23, 2017, between the Borough and the HHSC, the following may be admitted to the general membership into the Club:

-2. Residents of Wood-Ridge and members of their immediate families so long as the latter are fully bonded and sponsored by no fewer than three (3) Hasbrouck Heights resident members.
+2. Residents of Wood-Ridge so long as they are fully bonded and sponsored by no fewer than one Hasbrouck Heights resident member.

 3. The immediate families of students of the Hasbrouck Heights School System or Corpus Christi School who may not be residents of the Boroughs of Hasbrouck Heights or Wood-Ridge so long as the latter are fully bonded and sponsored by no fewer than three (3) Hasbrouck Heights resident members.

-4. Employees of the Borough of Hasbrouck or of the Board of Education of the Borough of Hasbrouck Heights and members of their immediate family so long as the latter are fully bonded and sponsored by no fewer than three (3) Hasbrouck Heights resident members.
+4. Non-resident employees of the Borough of Hasbrouck Heights or of the Board of Education of the Borough of Hasbrouck Heights so long as the latter are fully bonded and sponsored by no fewer than three (3) Hasbrouck Heights resident members.

-5. Members of the Hasbrouck Heights Volunteer Fire Department and members of their immediate family so long as the latter are fully bonded and sponsored by no fewer than three (3) Hasbrouck Heights resident members.
+5. Non-resident members of the Hasbrouck Heights Volunteer Fire Department so long as they are fully bonded and sponsored by no fewer than three (3) Hasbrouck Heights resident members.

-6. Non- residents of the Boroughs of either Hasbrouck Heights or Wood-Ride and members of their immediate families so long as the latter are fully bonded and sponsored by no fewer than five (5) Hasbrouck Heights resident members.
+6. Non-residents of the Boroughs of either Hasbrouck Heights or Wood-Ridge so long as the former are fully bonded and sponsored by no fewer than three (3) Hasbrouck Heights resident members.

 Section 2

-Should a waiting list of applications for membership exist, preference shall be given among those applicants in accordance with the order of the afore stated six classes of qualifications.
+Should a waiting list of applications for membership exist, preference shall be given in accordance with the order of the previously stated six (6) classes of qualifications.

 Section 3